-La Jolla’s rugged seven-mile coastline is part of its charm and each of its beaches is favored for different reasons.
-Here, I outline the best La Jolla beaches, from north to south, and why you will enjoy each one.
+La Jolla’s rugged seven-mile coastline is part of its charm, and each of its beaches is favored for different reasons.
+Here, I outline the best La Jolla beaches and why you will enjoy each one.

-Why go: This the best La Jolla beach for all-day sunbathing, family fun and a wide range of water sports.
-In fact, it’s one of the best San Diego beaches if not the best.
+Why go: This is the best La Jolla beach for all-day sunbathing, family fun, and a wide range of water sports.
+In fact, it’s one of the best San Diego beaches, if not the best.

-The beach is comfortable and makes for a great picnic spot, with plenty of grassy area at nearby Kellogg Park.
+The beach is comfortable and makes for a great picnic spot, with plenty of grass at nearby Kellogg Park.
 There is also a large playground area for kids, as well as bathrooms and showers, fire pits, and volleyball courts.
-If you’re heading out here for a bonfire, keep in mind you should get there early to reserve a pit.
+If you’re heading out here for a bonfire, keep in mind you should get there early to reserve a pit (you can only have wood-burning fires in city fire pits).
 They go extremely fast, especially in the summer.

-Our La Jolla Beach hotels, La Jolla Beach and Tennis Club and La Jolla Shores Hotel, are both located next to each other on the sand here.
-There is also a state-of-the-art permanent lifeguard station near the hotels, Kellogg Park and the public parking lot.
+Our La Jolla Beach hotels, La Jolla Beach and Tennis Club and La Jolla Shores Hotel, are located next to each other on the sand here.
+There is also a state-of-the-art permanent lifeguard station near the hotels, Kellogg Park, and the public parking lot.

-You’re also within walking distance of the local shops and restaurants on Avenida de la Playa.
+You’re also within walking distance of the local shops and restaurants on Avenida de la Playa, so spending a full or half day enjoying the neighborhood is easy.

 Parking and how to get there: La Jolla Shores Beach is easily accessible from Torrey Pines Road and La Jolla Shores Drive.
-A large parking lot is located at 8300 Camino Del Oro; there is also plenty of street parking in the nearby neighborhoods.
+A large parking lot is located at 8300 Camino Del Oro.
+There is also plenty of free street parking in the nearby neighborhoods, but you still want to take Uber or arrive early in the summer or when the weather is nice.

 Why go: It’s one of the best La Jolla beaches because of easy entry into the ecological reserve for snorkeling and diving, a nice though small strip of sand for sunbathing (which can get crowded in good weather), and the La Jolla sea lions who call this stretch of beach home.